saundie184/quickTravelInfoBiz/README.md

 # quickTravelInfoBiz
-In this version, I used jquery for AJAX calls!
+In this version, I used jQuery for AJAX calls!